 Automation of Tax Calculations

-Accounting software automates tax computations by applying the appropriate tax rates, deductions, and exemptions depending on Singapore’s corporate tax legislation.
+Accounting software can be used to help automate tax calculations to determine the correct tax rates, deductions, and exemptions based on Singapore’s corporate tax law.
 This decreases the likelihood of errors and noncompliance.

-Additionally, automated tax functions assist organizations in producing correct tax filings and maintaining uniformity across financial statements.
+Further, automated tax functions assist firms in generating accurate tax paperwork and consistency throughout financial statements.

 Integration with Financial Records